Sao Paulo, Brazil

 When we asked people living in Sao Paulo about club and activities where newcomers can meet others, they responded:

 "Expats in Sao Paulo often join clubs and activities such as language exchange groups, sports teams, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests.
-This can be a great way to connect with other expats and locals in the city," wrote one member in Sao Paulo.
+This can be a great way to connect with other expats and locals in the city," wrote a member in Sao Paulo.

 What should I bring when moving to Sao Paulo?